Snergster/virl_packet/README.md

   LINUX AND MAC USER - set the permissions on the id_rsa.pub file using the command `chmod 755 id_rsa.pub`.

 5. WINDOWS USERS - you must also install OpenSSL.
 This is available from `https://code.google.com/archive/p/openssl-for-windows/downloads`.
-Please install and add the 'bin' directory to your path.
-For example `"C:\Program Files (x86)\openssl\bin"`.
+Please install into a directory under 'Program Files' and add the 'openssl\bin' directory to your path.
+For example `"C:\Program Files\openssl\bin"`.
 See instructions at step 1 for details on how to modify your path.

 6. register packet.net account
   1. Create api key token